gposingway/Listeningway/README.md

 1. Copy `dist\Listeningway.addon` to your ReShade directory (where your ReShade DLL is).
 2. Place your shader (e.g., `Listeningway.fx`) in the ReShade shaders directory.
+3. Place `ListeningwayUniforms.fxh` in your ReShade include directory (usually `reshade-shaders\Shaders`).
-3. Launch your game.
+4. Launch your game.
 The addon will load automatically; enable your effect in the ReShade overlay.

 ---